pappasam/nvim-repl/README.md

 ## Commands

-`:Repl` or `:ReplOpen`: open the repl.
+`:Repl` or `:ReplOpen`:

+- open the repl.
 Takes the name of an executable repl as an optional argument.
 If no argument is provided, defaults to either the filetype-associated repl or the configured default repl.
+- python virual env integrated(only support for [conda](https://www.anaconda.com/)): `:Repl env $env_name`

 `:ReplClose`: close the repl, if open.